Peter's denial of Jesus is the very opposite of his portrayal throughout the Gospels.

 Verse 19: "The high priest then questioned Jesus about his disciples and his teaching.

-It was a violation of the Jewish law for the accused to be interrogated, (lest he incriminate himself).
+It was a violation of the Jewish law for the accused to be interrogated.
 Guilt must be established by witnesses.

 Nevertheless, Jesus was seized, with no witnesses, and no valid charge.